Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 8 - Memory/OSTEP 15 - Address Translation.md

 The process however thinks it **owns** the 16KB and starts its address space at 0.

-The space it is wasting inside is called internal fragmentation.
+The space it is wasting inside its address space is called internal fragmentation.

 ### Dynamic (Hardware Based) Relocation